 MESSAGE DESCRIPTION D.E.S.S.
 KEY NOT RECOGNIZED D.E.S.S. key requires cleaning.
 BAD KEY Wrong key used in the ignition switch.
 Use the right key for the vehicle.
 CHECK ENGINE All active or previously activated faults that require attention.
 No engine limitation engaged.
 LIMP HOME Critical faults requiring diagnostic as soon as possible.
 An engine limitation is engaged and/or the engine behavior is modified.
 ECM CRC ERROR Error message from ECM.
 TPS FAULT Throttle body fault, generally followed by a Limp Home message.
 BRAKE SWITCH FAULT Brake signal fault.
 ECM NOT RECOGNIZED Message displayed when the gauge is unable to identify the ECM.
 CHECK DPS Check engine pilot light on.
 Indicates that the DPS (Dynamic Power Steering) does not work properly.
 See an authorized Can-Am dealer.
-PPS FAULT When one or both sensor of the PPS is/are faulty, erratic or out of range or that the ratio between the two is incorrect, the message will be displayed and the check engine will be lit.
-MANUAL LIMP HOME When the PPS Limp Home is engaged, the message will be displayed.
+PPS FAULT Faulty Pedal Position Sensor(s) (PPS).
+Refer to OVERRIDE SWITCH in SECONDARY CONTROLS to drive the vehicle in the limp home mode.
+MANUAL LIMP HOME Confirms the Manual Limp Home is engaged using the Override Switch in case of a PPS fault.
 FUEL SENDER RANGE PERFORMANCE When the fuel sender resistor value is out of range the multifunction gauge (analog/digital) will detect it and display the message.